IdentityVerification/license-usage-logs-uploader/README.md

 ## Docker

-Application is bundled as Docker Image for the easier deployment.
+Application is bundled as Docker Image for easier deployment.

 ### Releasing levels